What’s the Maximum HELOC Amount? HELOC Limits 2025

 Home Equity Loan

-Similar to a personal loan, a home equity loan utilizes your home equity as collateral, resulting in a potentially lower interest rate.
+Similar to a personal loan, a home equity loan uses your home equity as collateral, resulting in a potentially lower interest rate.
 Concurrently with your regular mortgage payments, you would make an additional payment for the home equity loan, distinct from a HELOC.

+Unlike a HELOC, a home equity loan provides an initial lump sum and requires regular, fixed monthly payments until the entire loan amount is repaid.
 These loans are ideal for home renovations or debt consolidation, offering flexibility in spending, whether it’s for purchasing a car or making a down payment on a vacation home.

 Check your home equity loan options.
 Start here